 Connection , positive mindset and higher purpose are all things I believe are important to teach ourselves, so we can teach our babies and children.

-This effort will not only benefit our baby, but help us become our own best selves too!
+This effort will not only benefit our baby, but help you become your own best self too!

-What are you teaching your baby?
-Share your ideas in the comments!
+Did you resonate with this article?
+Share your thoughts in the comments!